What is noise?

 There are four common characteristics of sound, any or all of which determine listener response and the subsequent definition of the sound as ‘noise’.
 These characteristics are:

 The basic unit of sound is the decibel.
 The A weighted sound level—or dBA—is a good measure of sound detectable by the human ear.
 A busy office generates a sound level of about 60dBA.
-An increase of three dBA would be just noticeable, an increase of five dBA would be clearly noticeable and an increase of 10 dBA would be twice as loud because the decibel scale is logarithmic.
+An increase of three dBA would be just noticeable, an increase of five dBA would be clearly noticeable and an increase of 10 dBA would appear twice as loud because the decibel scale is logarithmic.

 Human response to noise